 - Sound Barricade – They stand at the top of their class in blocking both inside and outside noise, giving the acoustics in your home a natural boost.

-When it comes to choosing insulation materials for your attic, perhaps the only consideration more important than R-value is standalone value.
+When it comes to choosing insulation materials for your attic, perhaps the only consideration more important than R-value is standalone value, and understanding insulation installation costs.
 In both the short-term and the long run, which material truly gives you the most bang for your buck?

 When you factor in cost, you can argue that fiberglass gives you a better immediate payoff.
 While spray foam’s top-notch thermal performance costs you an arm and a leg, fiberglass provides you with a similarly impressive output for only a fraction of the cost.